Ark-Repoleved/BDroid_X/README.md

   <img src="https://raw.githubusercontent.com/Ark-Repoleved/bd2-android-mod-manager/main/guide_video.gif" width="250">
 </p>

 1.  **Select Mods**: In the app, check the boxes for the mods you want to install.
-You can select mods from different target groups.
 2.  **Start Repacking**: Tap the floating **check mark (✓)** button at the bottom right.
 3.  **Wait for Processing**: The app will automatically download the necessary original game files and repack your selected mods.
 A dialog will show the live progress.
 4.  **Manually Replace File**: